cylc/cylc-doc/src/user-guide/writing-suites.rst

 Validation
 ^^^^^^^^^^

-Cylc flow.cylc files are automatically validated against a specification that defines all legal entries, values, options, and defaults.
+Cylc :cylc:conf:`flow.cylc` files are automatically validated against a specification that defines all legal entries, values, options, and defaults.
 This detects formatting errors, typographic errors, illegal items and illegal values prior to run time.
 Some values are complex strings that require